Egor Chinakhov: Avangard Omsk

+Columbus Blue Jackets

 Chinakhov (right) battling with Oliver Bjorkstrand of the Seattle Kraken in 2024.

-Chinakhov was signed by the Columbus Blue Jackets to a three-year, entry-level contract on May 2, 2021.
-He played most of the 2021–22 season for the Blue Jackets, scoring 14 points in 62 games.
+Chinakhov was signed by Columbus to a three-year, entry-level contract on 2 May 2021.
+On 15 November 2021, Chinakhov scored his first NHL goal, against Detroit Red Wings goaltender Thomas Greiss in a 5–3 Columbus win.
+He finished the 2021–22 season with 14 points in 62 games for the Blue Jackets.

-Chinakhov played the beginning of the 2022–23 season with the Blue Jackets, improving his scoring rate to 13 points in 30 games, before being placed on injured reserve (IR) with an ankle injury on December 20, 2022.
-On February 27, 2023, he was activated from IR and assigned to the Jackets' minor league affiliate, the Cleveland Monsters of the American Hockey League (AHL), finishing the season with 8 points in 7 AHL games.
+Chinakhov played the beginning of the 2022–23 season with the Blue Jackets, improving his scoring rate to 13 points in 30 games, before suffering a high ankle sprain on 19 December 2022 and being placed on injured reserve (IR).
+After missing 29 games, he was activated from IR on 27 February 2023 and assigned to the Jackets' minor league affiliate, the Cleveland Monsters of the American Hockey League (AHL).
+He finished the season with 8 points in 7 AHL games.
+On 4 April 2023, Chinakhov signed a one-year contract extension with Columbus.

-Following another injury, sustained just one day before the 2023–24 season, Chinakhov was again assigned to the AHL on October 25, 2023.
+Chinakhov suffered a back injury in September 2023.
+He began the 2023–24 season on IR and was assigned to the AHL on 25 October 2023.
+He was recalled to Columbus on 3 November 2023.
+He suffered another back injury on 12 March 2024, and would miss the final 17 games of the 2023–24 season.

+On 21 June 2024, Columbus signed Chinakhov to a two-year, $4.2 million contract extension.
+He suffered a back injury on 27 November 2024, and returned to the line-up on 4 March 2025 after missing 39 games.

+During the 2025 offseason, Chinakhov requested a trade from the Blue Jackets, citing disagreements with head coach Dean Evason.

+Pittsburgh Penguins

+On 29 December 2025, Chinakhov was traded to the Pittsburgh Penguins in exchange for Danton Heinen, a 2nd-round pick in 2026, and a 3rd-round pick in 2027.
+Chinakov finished the season with a career high in games played, goals, assists, and points across his games with both Columbus and Pittsburgh.

+On 5 July 2026, the Penguins announced that they had signed Chinakhov, a restricted free agent, to a three-year, $18.75 million contract to avoid contract arbitration.

 International play

 Chinakhov represented Russia at the 2018 Hlinka Gretzky Cup, where he recorded one goal and two assists in five games, and won a bronze medal.

 He represented Russia at the 2019 IIHF World U18 Championships, where he recorded two goals and one assist in seven games, and won a silver medal.

-Chinakhov made his World Junior Championship debut at the 2021 championship, playing 5 games as Russia finished fourth.
+Chinakhov made his World Junior Championship debut at the 2021 championship, playing five games as Russia finished fourth.

 Personal life

-Chinakhov is the son of former ice hockey player Vitali Chinakhov, who was selected in the 11th round of the 1991 NHL Entry Draft by the New York Rangers and never played in the NHL.
+Chinakhov is the son of former ice hockey player Vitali Chinakhov.
+Vitali was selected in the 11th round, 235th overall, by the New York Rangers in the 1991 NHL entry draft, but never played in the NHL.

+Chinakhov married his wife, Zlata, in 2024.
+Their daughter was born on 25 February 2026.